tarunsinghdev/docs-event-easy/docs/exploring-event.md

 };
 ```

-We call `getEventChatRef` from the `useEffect` which returns a reference of our chats stored and we then check if the `snapshot` exists(i.e we have chats are present) then we take out the data as `snapshot.val()` but this data is of **JSON** type and we want to store it as an array in our **redux store**.
+We call `getEventChatRef` from the `useEffect` which returns a reference of our chats stored and we then check if the `snapshot` exists(i.e chats are present) then we take out the data as `snapshot.val()` but this data is of **JSON** type and we want to store it as an array in our **redux store**.
 Thus, we call another function `firebaseObjectToArray` which converts from JSON to our required array.

 ```javascript
 export const firebaseObjectToArray = (snapshot) => {